 Policies and procedures about the recruitment and employment of staff: For example employment information, current vacancies, Recruitment Policy, Equality and Diversity Policy, Human Resources Policy, Health and Safety Policy.

 Records management and personal data policies: For example Data Protection Policy and Records Management Policy.

-These may be available for inspection only.
+These may be available for inspection at our offices only.

 Public registers and registers held as public records: For example the Register of Births, Deaths and Marriages, Register of Electors, Register of Premises.
 Licences and Club Premises Licences, Register of Hackney Carriage Drivers.

 Asset registers and information asset register: For example, the Corporate Asset Management Plan.

 Register of councillors’ financial and other interests: Register of Members’ Interests in accordance with the Local Government Act 2000 [Section 81].

 Register of gifts and hospitality: For council officers at assistant director level and above.

 Register of electors: The Register of Electors and information about the Register and where it can be inspected.